Concurrency problems in DBMS Transactions

 Lost Update Problem:

-In the lost update problem, update done to a data item by a transaction is lost as it is overwritten by the update done by another transaction.
+In the lost update problem, an update done to a data item by a transaction is lost as it is overwritten by the update done by another transaction.

 In the above example, transaction 1 changes the value of X but it gets overwritten by the write commit by transaction 1 on X (not shown in the image above).
 Therefore, the update done by transaction 2 will be lost.
 Basically, the write commit done by the last transaction will overwrite all previous write commits.

 Unrepeatable Read Problem: